ranganathanlab/pySCA/docs/source/get_started.rst

   1) Constructing an alignment
   2) Alignment pre-processing and conditioning
-  3) Calculation of the conservation and co-evolution statisticts
+  3) Calculation of the conservation and co-evolution statistics
   4) Identifying statistically significant correlations
   5) Interpretation of the results